 The proposed reverse stock split is intended to be treated as a "reorganization" within the meaning of Section 368 of the Code.
 Assuming that such reverse stock split qualifies as a reorganization, a stockholder generally will not recognize gain or loss on the reverse stock split.
-The aggregate tax basis of the post-reverse stock split common stock received will be equal to the aggregate tax basis of the pre-reverse stock split common stock received will be equal to the aggregate tax basis of the post-reverse stock split common stock received will include the holding period of the pre-reverse stock split common stock split common stock exchanged.
+The aggregate tax basis of the post-reverse stock split common stock received will be equal to the aggregate tax basis of the pre-reverse stock split common stock exchanged therefor (excluding any portion of the holder's basis allocated to fractional shares), and the holding period of the post-reverse stock split common stock received will include the holding period of the pre-reverse stock split common stock exchanged.
 No gain or loss will be recognized by us as a result of the reverse stock split.